CrunchyData/postgres-operator/docs/content/installation/pgo-client.md

 # Install the PostgreSQL Operator (`pgo`) Client

 The following will install and configure the `pgo` client on all systems.
-For the purpose of these instructions it's assumed that the Crunchy PostgreSQL Operator is already deployed.
+For the purpose of these instructions it's assumed that PGO: the Postgres Operator from Crunchy Data is already deployed.

 ## Prerequisites

 * For Kubernetes deployments: [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) configured to communicate with Kubernetes
 * For OpenShift deployments: [oc](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html) configured to communicate with OpenShift

-To authenticate with the Crunchy PostgreSQL Operator API:
+To authenticate with the PGO API:

 * Client CA Certificate
 * Client TLS Certificate
 * Client Key
 * `pgouser` file containing `<username>:<password>`

-All of the requirements above should be obtained from an administrator who installed the Crunchy PostgreSQL Operator.
+All of the requirements above should be obtained from an administrator who installed PGO.

 ## Linux and macOS